 This policy requires:

-20password characters;- one uppercase letter;
+20password characters (for theuserpassmethod —8characters);- at least one uppercase letter;

-- one lowercase letter;
+- at least one lowercase letter;

-- one digit;
+- at least one digit;

-- one dash character (
+- at least one dash character (

 -).